Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Why are rates of AIDS transmission higher in Africa than elsewhere?

 - Why do Japanese couples delay marriage?
-Why does Japan have higher suicides rates than many other countries?
+Why does Japan have higher suicide rates than many other countries?

-- Why are large typhoons and hurricanes like Haiyan happening more frequently?
+- Why are large typhoons and hurricanes happening more frequently?

 - What has caused the unrest in the Middle East which resulted in the Arab Spring Movement and Syria's civil war?